Ludenous1/TK7_SK_CH/README.md

 # TK7_SK_CH
 This Blender addon is meant to speed up the process of modding characters particularly for Tekken 7.
 It has a set of modules that would modify a custom skeleton[^1] and its mesh to make it ready for Tekken quickly.
+It also includes some more generic skeleton related tools.

  - - - -